erjanmx/laravel-api-auth/README.md

 #### Step 2

-- Add your remote app token in `.env` file
+- Add your secret value in `.env` file
 ```
 // .env